mikeshardmind/wakfu-utils/readme.md

 ### Feedback

-If you have something specific to the CLI use or use of this as a library either open an issue or hop into the High End Wakfu server we have a dedicated channel for it: https://discord.gg/TXNKsWhhut
+If you have something specific to the CLI use or use of this as a library open an issue.

 If your feedback relates to how this is incoorporated into wakforge, you should join their discord: https://discord.gg/k3v2fXQWJp instead as some issues may be wakforge specific.

-### Why can't we do better than a heuristic for stat minimums?
-Can't we determine on a per-slot basis the required ap, mp, wp, and range at least?

-Theoretically, we could.
-In practice, this isn't feasible

-See misc/better_than_heuristic_counterexample.py for an implementation and then note that it takes longer to run that, which only generates per slot stat possibilities than it does to run the current solver with a heuristic model

 ### Install and Run